evilKevin/pfii-a8/README.md

 ### Tasks

 [x] README.md

-[] Research document -- See above under Requirements [] Planning document -- Google Doc?
+[] Research document -- See above under Requirements

+[] Planning document -- Google Doc?

 [] Decide on framework for webpage

 [] Make sure everyone can access repositories and knows Git

+---

+#### Other

+Something may have broken GitHub-flavored markdown, or at least it's changed and the documentation hasn't updated.
+If it doesn't work, keep trying for a bit, then give up and forget the styling.